nerdcave/CollisionSprite/README.md

 # PESprite - cocos2d collision detection made easy
-PESprite is a CCSprite replacement for cocos2d that supports collision detection.
+PESprite is a CCSprite extension for cocos2d that supports collision detection.
 It's ideal when you need accurate collision detection between sprites but don't want a full, physics-driven, Box2D app.
 It uses Box2D's collision methods directly so there's no need to create a world, bodies, or contact listener.

-Simply trace out your (low-res) sprites using [PhysicsEditor](<http://www.physicseditor.de>), create your sprites as PESprite objects, and call **intersectsTarget:** to check for collision.
+Simply trace out your (low-res) sprites using [PhysicsEditor](<http://www.codeandweb.com/physicseditor>), create your sprites as PESprite objects, and call **intersectsTarget:** to check for collision.

 ## Installing
 First, your project must have Box2D included.
 If it doesn't, you may have to create a new cocos2d Box2D project type and copy your existing source into it.